Skip to Main Content

 How to declare

-Until the declaration process is fully integrated into the Data Hub, certification schemes can submit their self-assessment and declaration through this interim form:
+Certification schemes can submit their self-assessment and declaration through this interim form:

 Travalyst does not assess or review certification schemes.
 It provides the mechanism that enables schemes to declare compliance.
 Legal responsibility for compliance remains with certification schemes and the accommodation providers who use their labels.